eBay/cors-filter/README.md

 * **cors.request.origin**: Origin URL.
 * **cors.request.type**: Type of CORS request.
 Possible values: SIMPLE or ACTUAL or PRE_FLIGHT or NOT_CORS or INVALID_CORS.
 * **cors.request.headers**: Request headers sent as 'Access-Control-Request-Headers' header, for a pre-flight request.

+To prevent CORS Filter from setting above attributes, set 'cors.request.decorate' init-param to false.

 ### Background on CORS
 A cross origin request, is a HTTP request for a resource that serves from a different origin than the origin of the application that is requesting the resource.
 For example, a request originating from a page served from http://www.ebay.com, to a resource on http://www.google.com.